-2022-001 SEGREGATION OF DUTIES AND LACK OF CONTROLS IN CERTAIN ACCOUNTING AREAS
+2023-001 SEGREGATION OF DUTIES AND LACK OF CONTROLS IN CERTAIN ACCOUNTING AREAS

 Condition: Critical duties in the areas of payroll, cash receipting, and cash disbursing are either not segregated or formal proof of controls are not in place.
-We also noted that there is no evidence of a secondary review documented on bank reconciliations.
+We also noted that there is no evidence of a secondary review documented on bank reconciliations and no documented review on journal entries.

-2022-001 SEGREGATION OF DUTIES AND LACK OF CONTROLS IN CERTAIN ACCOUNTING AREAS (concluded)
+2023-001 SEGREGATION OF DUTIES AND LACK OF CONTROLS IN CERTAIN ACCOUNTING AREAS (concluded)